CyberCRI/projects-backend/README.md

 ### Set up your environment variables

-if you want set your environnement variables (Algolia, Google, etc..)
+if you want to set your environnement variables (Mostly third-parties secrets):
 ```bash
 cp .env.example .env
 ```
-And make sure to set the properly the variables.

 ### Run the stack